 In cases where we are not the counter-party to the capital lease, we do not have the power to direct the activities that most significantly impact the economic performance of the SPVs.
-Currently, all of the SPVs in which we are not the counterparty to the capital lease involve financing structures relating to our AFS program.
-Therefore, we have determined that we are not the primary beneficiary of these SPVs and do not consolidate them into our consolidated financial statements.
+Therefore, we have determined that we are not the primary beneficiary of these types of SPVs and do not consolidate them into our consolidated financial statements.
+Currently, all of the SPVs in which we are not the counterparty to the capital lease involve financing structures relating to our AFS activities.

-The net carrying value of the AFS notes receivable owed to us by these non-consolidated SPVs as of March 31, 2024 and December 31, 2023 was \$340.5 million and \$347.9 million, respectively, which approximated its fair value at such dates, and is included in notes receivable, net.
-In addition, as of March 31, 2024 and December 31, 2023, there was \$347.0 million and \$355.0 million, respectively, outstanding under the debt financings associated with these non-consolidated SPVs, which is included in debt financings, net (Note 9).
+The net carrying value of the AFS notes receivable owed to us by these non-consolidated SPVs as of March 31, 2025 and December 31, 2024 was \$61.3 million and \$62.9 million, respectively, which approximated its fair value at such dates, and is included in notes receivable, net.
+In addition, as of March 31, 2025 and December 31, 2024, there was \$61.8 million and \$63.5 million, respectively, outstanding under the debt financings associated with these non-consolidated SPVs, which is included in debt financings, net (Note 9).
 Our maximum exposure to loss approximates the net carrying value of the AFS notes receivable.